 When fire painting a firewall or firewave (a concept conceived by Van Elder Photography) the main issue you will encounter is over exposure, this can be affected by several factors, they include:

-- Wind: Wind doesn’t help when fire painting, if there is wind it will cause the flames to flicker, it will reduce the flames, or even blow them out!
-If there is any wind at your primary location don’t even consider fire painting, it’s a waste of time, energy and of course fuel – either find a location free from wind or regroup to another night when there is no wind.
+- Wind: Wind doesn’t help when fire painting.
+If there is wind it will cause the flames to flicker, reduce the flames, or even blow them out!
+If there is any wind at your primary location, don’t even consider fire painting; it’s a waste of time, energy and of course fuel.
+Either find a location free from wind or regroup to another night when there is no wind.

 Tip: The flash point (when it ignites, aka ignition temperature) of paraffin is between 37 and 65 °C (100 and 150 °F).